What is the church?

 What is unique about the power of the state?

 The unique characteristic of state or government power is that it has the right of force.
-In other words, governments have the right to force people to do what they do not want to do even to the point of taking someone’s life.
+In other words, governments have the right to force people to do something which they do not want or choose to do even to the point of taking someone’s life.
 No other institution or individual in society has this right.

 How do you know that only the state has this right?

-Because Paul teaches that the state has the power of the sword.
+Because Paul teaches that the state has the sword:

 Does the sword here imply that the government also has the right of capital punishment?

 It does.
 The sword was a weapon to kill, and the Roman authorities used it to behead people.
-Philippi writes:
+Philippi writes (p299):

 Church